marvin-c-offiah/sqlite-data-editor/README.md

 ### Application developers

-Allows application developers to provide a universal off-line configuration file editor to the end users of their application (e.g., for launch configs) by including this tool:
+Allows application developers to provide a universal off-line configuration file editor to the end users of their application (e.g., for editing launch configs offline) by including this tool:

 Instead of laboriously implementing the parsing of multiple or syntactically complicated plain text config files, developers can think about implementing the reading of config data from an API-friendly SQLite database file.